OsirisML/OsirisML/README.md

 # Implementation with custom data

 To use OSirisML with any data set, the network data needs to be sorted by source IP.
-This is done best in a controlled environment, where each OS is tied to a single source IP.
+This is done best in a controlled environment, where each source IP is a unique OS.

 Modify the /preprocessing/tcp_dump.sh script to label each source IP with the corresponding operating system.